jackfranklin/dotfiles/README.md

 </fontconfig>
 ```

 The font-family name should be whatever Kitty shows when you run `kitty +list-fonts`.
-This will get Kitty to recognise the italic variant.